 Like many intense training experiences, it has always relied on a busy schedule forcing the participants to work together, to organize and to develop an enthusiasm and team spirit to accomplish the tasks and challenges placed before them.

-Carried out in context of Scouting ideals and service to young people, the course brings out a deep dedication and spirit of brotherhood and fellowship in most participants.
-Certainly were it not for the common goal of the movement and its program for young people, it would be hard motivate grown men and women to commit their time to this type of training.
+Carried out in the context of Scouting ideals and service to young people, the course brings out a deep dedication and spirit of brotherhood and fellowship in most participants.
+Certainly were it not for the common goal of the movement and its program for young people, it would be hard to motivate grown men and women to commit their time to this type of training.